 The easier monetary conditions I touched on earlier may be a double-edged sword for investors.
 Economic momentum in the short term may be greeted with inflation risks further out.

-The bond market has already got a sniff of this early this year.
-I see this is the main risk for equity markets in 2018 and it has been a long time coming.
+I see this is the main risk for equity markets and it has been a long time coming.
 It is likely that many of today’s market participants have never worked in an environment with serious inflation risks.
-The 10-year treasury yield has recently seen ominous signs of breaking out of a range lasting decades.
-If you believe inflation about comes, you may consider some gold mining stocks or even a direct investment in gold.
+If you believe inflation about comes, you may consider some gold mining stocks or even direct investment in gold.

 The other major risk lies with expensive valuations, even though they may not be as troublesome as the late 90s and.
 In spite of we can still find great dividend stocks for investment and companies with strong growth such as Google and Amazon – there are not many other times where we can point to valuations being as worrying as they are right now.
 Some say we need a catalyst for a bear market, yet simply overvaluation could be it.
 Arguably this was the case that brought about the bear market in 2000 after the tech boom.

 Measures such as the CAPE ratio or comparing the index market cap to GDP show some dizzying heights.
 We only find a few other periods over the last century for similar comparisons.
 Namely just before the last recession, the tech boom in the 90s, and the roaring 20s saw similar expensive valuations.
 Things didn’t end well after these periods.